- Published on

 What We Gained (And What's Still Missing)

-But here's the gap: we have modern engineering practices without modeling knowledge to guide what we're building.
-Excellent tools for version-controlling SQL that lacks architectural coherence.
+But here's what we didn't get: knowledge of what to build.
+We have excellent tools for version-controlling SQL that lacks architectural coherence.
 Testing frameworks validating brittle point-to-point transformations instead of well-designed semantic models.
-CI/CD pipelines deploying code reflecting no understanding of separation of concerns.
+CI/CD pipelines deploying code that reflects no understanding of separation of concerns.

-The problem isn't the tools - they work as designed.
-The problem is using modern engineering practices to build poorly-architected systems more efficiently.
-We've gotten very good at deploying bad architecture faster.
+The tools aren't the problem - they work exactly as designed.
+The problem is that we've gotten very good at deploying bad architecture faster.
+That's a sentence worth reading twice.

-LLMs become dramatically more effective.
+And here's the part that may surprise you: LLMs become dramatically more effective when you have this structure.
 Feed them hand-written SQL and they can maybe help debug.
-Feed them semantic definitions of business entities and they can work with far more context about your specific domain - answering questions, suggesting transformations, identifying inconsistencies.
+Feed them semantic definitions of business entities and they can answer domain-specific questions, suggest transformations, identify inconsistencies.
 But only if you have semantic clarity to begin with.
+Without structure, you're back to slipping sticky notes under the door.

 Standing on the Shoulders of Giants

-The modeling techniques behind Daana aren't new, and we don't claim otherwise.
-Kimball's dimensional modeling principles still hold.
+Let's be clear about what's new here and what isn't.
+The modeling techniques behind Daana aren't new.
+Kimball's dimensional modeling still holds.
 Three-layer architecture works.
 Ensemble modeling techniques handle change while preserving history.
 Data contracts and self-healing pipelines are battle-tested concepts.
+We didn't invent any of this.

-What's new isn't the patterns.
 What's new is making these principles accessible through declarative YAML.
-Encoding the knowledge so teams don't rebuild it from scratch.
-Designing for the AI age where semantic definitions matter because LLMs need structure to be effective.
+Encoding the knowledge so teams don't have to rebuild it from scratch every time.
+And designing for an age where semantic definitions matter because LLMs need structure to be effective - a consideration that didn't exist when Kimball was writing his books.

 Why Daana Exists

 Tools existed for writing SQL and orchestrating pipelines.
 But nothing encoded architectural knowledge itself - no way to capture what works and make it repeatable.
-The gap between knowing what good architecture looks like and actually building it - that's the problem we set out to close.
+The gap between knowing what good architecture looks like and actually building it - that's what we set out to close.

 Daana is declarative data modeling for modern platforms.
 You declare your business entities in YAML - what they are, how they relate, what they mean semantically.
 The system generates transformation pipelines following proven architectural patterns.
 It works on BigQuery, Snowflake, and other cloud platforms.